Tapestry e-journey -

 We will be planning lots of exciting activities during the year.

-Year Group Thrive Knowledge Boards
+Year Group Lion Knowledge Boards

-Subject Leaders with staff have developed Year Group 'Thrive Knowledge Boards'.
+Subject Leaders with staff have developed Year Group 'Lion Knowledge Boards'.
 These drive the curriculum planning for each teacher, explicitly providing the core 'Knowledge of: Vocabulary, People, Places and Events, Concepts and Procedures'.
 These Knowledge Boards are linked here: Knowledge Boards

 Subject Specific Accountability to Early Years Foundation Stage Curriculum